JorgenEvens/node-ddns-server/README.md

 node-ddns-server
 ================

-A DNS server that allows you tho host your own dyndns domain.
+A DNS server that allows you to host your own dyndns domain.